Roger Moore: Illness and death

-Moore had a series of diseases during his childhood, including chickenpox, measles, mumps, double pneumonia and jaundice, and had his appendix, tonsils, and adenoids removed.
+Moore had a series of diseases during his childhood, including chickenpox, measles, mumps, double pneumonia and jaundice, and had his appendix, tonsils and adenoids removed.

 Moore was a long-term sufferer of kidney stones and as a result was briefly hospitalised during the making of Live and Let Die in 1973 and again whilst filming the 1979 film Moonraker.
+Whilst filming the boat chase in Live and Let Die, Moore crashed a speedboat and suffered a fractured tooth and concussion.
+During filming for The Spy Who Loved Me, Moore suffered burns on his buttocks during a chair explosion stunt.

 In 1993, Moore was diagnosed with prostate cancer and underwent successful treatment for the disease.

 In 2003, Moore collapsed on stage while appearing on Broadway, and was fitted with a pacemaker to treat a potentially deadly slow heartbeat.
 He was diagnosed with type 2 diabetes in 2013.
-Some years before his final cancer illness, a tumour spot was found in the liver.
-Then, in 2017, during his cancer treatment period, he had a fall which badly injured the collarbone.
+Some years before his final cancer illness, a tumour spot was found in his liver.
+Then, in 2017, during the period that he was treated for cancer, he fell, badly injuring his collarbone.

-Moore's family announced his death in Switzerland, on 23 May 2017, from cancers of the lung and liver.
-He died at his home in Crans-Montana, in the presence of his family.
-Former 007 actors Sean Connery, George Lazenby, Timothy Dalton and Pierce Brosnan, and then-current 007 Daniel Craig paid tribute to Moore.
-Moore is buried in Monaco Cemetery.
+Moore died in the presence of his family at his home in Crans-Montana, Switzerland, on 23 May 2017, from cancers of the lung and liver.
+He is buried in Monaco Cemetery.

 Royal circles

 Moore had friendships with some of Denmark's royal family; Prince Joachim and his then-wife Alexandra, Countess of Frederiksborg, invited Moore and his wife Kiki to attend the christening of their youngest son, Prince Felix.
-In 2004 he attended the Wedding of Frederik, Crown Prince of Denmark, and Mary Donaldson.
+In 2004, he attended the Wedding of Frederik, Crown Prince of Denmark, and Mary Donaldson.
 On 24 May 2008, Moore and his wife attended the wedding of Prince Joachim to his French fiancée Marie Cavallier.

 Moore also had a long-standing friendship with Princess Lilian of Sweden, whom he first met on a visit to Stockholm for UNICEF.
 Moore's wife Kristina, who was born in Sweden, was already a friend of Princess Lilian's through mutual friends.
 In his autobiography, Moore recalled meeting the princess for tea and dinners whenever his wife and he visited Stockholm.
 He spoke of his recollections at the princess's memorial service at St Peter and St Sigfrid's Church in Stockholm, on 8 September 2013.

-On 1 and 2 July 2011, Moore and his wife attended the wedding of Prince Albert of Monaco and Charlene Wittstock.
+On 1 and 2 July 2011, Moore and his wife attended the wedding of Albert II, Prince of Monaco and Charlene Wittstock.